|

 authorizations at any time, provided each revocation is

 in writing.
-You may not revoke an authorization to the extent
+You may not revoke an authorization to the

-right to contest the claim under the policy.
+insurer the right to contest the claim under the policy.

 ·